jamietre/CsQuery/README.md

 - DOM model does not exactly match browser DOM API right now (this will be fixed so API for DomObject heirachy will change -- avoid using
   DOM element methods directly, instead use Attr() to change attributes)
 - Some nuances of element properties (e.g."checked") may not exactly mimic browser behavior.
 This isn't consistent across browsers though,
-- Doesn't currently handle text nodes (some jQuery methods do deal with them).
-They are parsed and stored in the DOM and output properly, but cannot be manipulated directly.
+- Doesn't completely handle text nodes (some jQuery methods do deal with them).
+They are parsed and stored in the DOM and output properly. but cannot be manipulated directly.
 Probably not hard to fix.

 HELP ME!

 This code has a really, really simple infrastructure for the DOM, and selector engine.
-Implementing new selectors, methods, etc should is REALLY EASY.
+Implementing new selectors, methods, etc should be REALLY EASY.
 I wrote this to serve a specific purpose, and even though it's a fun project I don't have time to work on a lot of features I don't need right now.
 I will keep updating it over time but feel free to add any new methods you want.